daniellekush/POT/README.md

 # POT
-POT is a game engine for Pygame.
+POT is a work-in-progress game engine for Pygame.
+This is not a module yet.

-##Installation
+Installation
 Instructions coming soon!